mtrebi/Rasterizer/README.md

 # External dependencies

-This project uses a external library called [EasyBMP](http://easybmp.sourceforge.net/) to read/write textures (diffuse, specular, normals...).
+This project uses only two external dependencies:
+- [EasyBMP](http://easybmp.sourceforge.net/) to work with images (read/write diffuse, specular, normal textures...)
+- [GLM](http://glm.g-truc.net/0.9.8/index.html) to easily work with matrices

+All this libraries are included under the lib/ directory and are build with CMake.

 # References